nwisbeta/github.io/pages/app_design/data-entry.md

 ---

 ## Principles
-The app design must provide multiple methods of entering data (WCAG 2.1), such as:
+The app design must provide multiple methods for entering data (WCAG 2.1), such as:

 * Onscreen keyboard
 * Bluetooth keyboard